ATiredVegan/PeakClimber/README.md

 a.
 In Figure 8, I used the default values for prominence and height and then I ran “identify peaks.”

 b.
-Prominence is the minimum distance between a peak and the nearest valley in order for the peak to be counted as real.
+Prominence is the minimum distance between a peak and the nearest valley.
 Height is the minimum peak height that will be counted.
 These values can be changed as many times as you like until you are satisfied with the identified peaks.

 <img width="510" alt="image" src="https://github.com/user-attachments/assets/715ace42-9e5e-4290-a583-2aeffce4c07e" />